 Google Calendar is arguably the easiest, most intuitive and most versatile way to organize your day.
-The only problem users commonly encounter is syncing it with their devices.
+The only problem you might encounter is syncing it across all your devices.
 While this is dead simple when using Android, and easy enough to view in a browser on a PC, syncing with other platforms is not always so obvious.
-Here’s how to do it.

-Syncing your Google account has become more difficult over the last year due to Google’s decision to stop supporting Google Sync for standard accounts.
+Syncing your Google account became more difficult when Google decided to stop supporting Google Sync for standard accounts a few years ago.
 This service let users sync Google accounts with devices over the Microsoft Exchange ActiveSync protocol.
 However, Google started to phase out Sync beginning January 30, 2013.
 The company now relies on a different standard called CalDAV.

 This means there’s a ton of now-outdated instructions for syncing with Google Calendar (and other Google services) that are no longer correct.
 If you start reading a guide to syncing with Google and it recommends selecting Microsoft Exchange in an options menu, move on.
 That method no longer works for your bog-standard free account.